pureskillgg/docs/docs/datascience/old/datascience-faq.md

 ### Are the developer tools stable?

 Mostly.
-We don't anticipate major changes before releasing version 1 of our libraries.
+We don't anticipate majors changes before releasing version 1 of our libraries.
+During the initial period following the announcement, we will be working with early adopters to squash bugs and smooth out the APIs.
 Please report any issues on GitHub.

-Libraries follow the principles of [semver].
+Libraries follow the principals of [semver].
 Beta releases may see breaking API changes before their final release, while release candidates will avoid this unless absolutely necessary.